What are DBS Checks?

-A CRB/DBS Check (or Disclosure as they are now called), is a document containing information held by the police and Government departments.
-It can be used by employers and voluntary organisations to make safer recruitment decisions.
-Disclosures are provided by the Disclosure and Barring Service (formerly the Criminal Records Bureau), an executive agency of the Home Office.
+A DBS check is a document containing information held on an individual by police and government departments.
+It can be used by employers and voluntary organisations as part of their recruitment process.
+Disclosures are provided by the Disclosure and Barring Service, an executive agency of the Home Office.

-- Held on the Police National Computer (PNC).
-This includes convictions, cautions, reprimands and warnings in England, Wales and those recorded in Scotland.
-There is also some data from Northern Ireland held on the PNC
+- Information held on the Police National Computer (PNC).
+This includes convictions, cautions, reprimands and warnings issued in the UK

-- Held by local police forces relating to relevant non-conviction information
+- Information held by local police authorities relating to relevant to non-conviction information

-A Basic Disclosure (described as a “criminal conviction certificate” in Part V of the Police Act 1997) is the lowest level of Disclosure and is available to anyone, including individuals and the self-employed.
-It is provided by Disclosure Scotland and we use this check because the DBS/CRB do not offer an equivalent.
-It contains details of convictions considered unspent under the Rehabilitation of Offenders Act 1974 – or confirms there are no such convictions.
-It is not job specific or job related and may be used more than once.
+A Basic DBS (described as a “criminal conviction certificate” in Part V of the Police Act 1997) is the lowest level of disclosure available and is available to anyone.
+This includes individuals and those who are self-employed.
+It contains details of convictions considered unspent under the Rehabilitation of Offenders Act 1974, or confirms the applicant has none.

 All employers or voluntary organisations are entitled to request a Basic DBS check for their prospective employees or volunteers.
 However, those working in specified roles or positions may be eligible for a higher level of DBS check.

 Standard DBS checks are for individuals in certain specified professions.
 This includes certain financial and legal roles.